Systemite/SystemWeaver.ApplicationFrameworkDemo/README.md

 ## Building

 To build this project you need to get the SystemWeaverClientAPI.dll and put it in the Imported directory.
+This file is provided by Systemite if you want to start developing on the SystemWeaver platform.

 ## How to create your own application